"MUSC Nurses Change Lives"

 Dr. Elizabeth Beah also has a collection focusing on the tradition of nurse-midwives in the South Carolina Lowcountry and other Southern states.
 It can be viewed at:

-The Stethoscope Ceremony
+The Stethoscope and White Coat Ceremony

 Transforming Traditions in Nursing

-Most nursing faculty fondly remember the importance of their own "Capping Ceremony" -- a time of recognition and reflection on the paths they were pursing in their chosen career.
-Yet times and norms have changed, and nurses stopped wearing their caps years ago.
+Most nursing faculty fondly remember the importance of their own "Capping Ceremony" - a time of recognition and reflection on the paths they were pursing in their chosen career.
+Yet times and norms have changed, and nurses stopped wearing caps years ago.
 Sadly, a ceremony celebrating this academic and professional milestone also stopped, as nurses became focused on trying to meet the demands of their stressful work and school environments.

 In a renewal of these values and this rite of passage, the MUSC faculty decided to use the power of the stethoscope and words from their colleagues to connote this same tradition of welcoming students into the family of nursing.
 The campus chapel, with candles flickering and organ music softly playing in the background, captures the air of expectancy among students, families and faculty.
 In a formal ceremony, the entering baccalaureate students are presented with a stethoscope as a tangible tool of their profession and listen to words of inspiration about the career they have chosen for their life's work.
-And so a new tradition has been born.
+And so a new tradition was born.

 Interested in learning about what happened to the cap?
 Read this article from Medscape Today: The Dawn of the Cap